Gromov elliptic resolutions of quartic double solid: Proof of Theorem

 \section{Proof of Theorem \ref{mthm}}

 We recall first some results from \cite{BB14} used in the proof. \begin{theorem}[\rm{cf. \cite[Prop.
 2.6]{BB14}}] Let $X$ be a uniformly rational variety and let $Z \subset X$ be a smooth subvariety.
-Then the blow-up of $X$ along $Z$ is uniformly rational. \end{theorem} \begin{theorem}[\rm{cf. \cite[Thm.~3.10]{BB14}}] All small algebraic resolutions of nodal cubic threefolds $X$ in $\PP^4$ are uniformly rational. \end{theorem} \begin{theorem}[\rm{cf. \cite[Lem.
-3.4]{BB14}}] Let $X$ be a nodal cubic threefold in $\PP^4$.
+Then the blow-up of $X$ along $Z$ is uniformly rational. \end{theorem} \begin{theorem}[\rm{cf. \cite[Thm.~3.10]{BB14}}] All small algebraic resolutions of nodal cubic threefolds $X$ in $\PP^4$ are uniformly rational. \end{theorem} For the next theorem see \cite[Ch.~III]{Wer87}, \cite[Lem.~1.2 and Sec.~3]{FW89} and \cite[Lem.~3.4]{BB14}. \begin{theorem} Let $X$ be a nodal cubic threefold in $\PP^4$.
 There exists a projective small resolution of $X$ if and only if there exists an algebraic small resolution of $X$.
-More precisely, if there exists a projective small resolution of $X$, then all small resolutions of $X$ are algebraic\footnote{ However, these are in general only complete algebraic varieties which need not be projective.}. \end{theorem} One can find in \cite{FW89} and \cite{Wer87} { a complete} classification of nodal cubic threefolds $X$ in $\PP^4$ that admit projective small resolutions.
-This classification uses a basic invariant $d=d(X)$ called the \emph{defect} of $X$.
-It can be defined as the non-negative integer $D$ such that the vector space of linear forms that vanish on the $s$ nodes of $X$ has dimension $5+ d - s\ge 0$ (see \cite[Thm.~4.2]{Wer87}).
+Furthermore, if there exists a projective small resolution of $X$, then all small resolutions of $X$ are algebraic\footnote{ However, these are in general only complete algebraic varieties which need not be projective.}. \end{theorem} One can find in \cite{FW89} and \cite{Wer87} { a complete} classification of nodal cubic threefolds $X$ in $\PP^4$ that admit projective small resolutions.
+This classification uses a basic invariant $d=d(X):={\rm rk} \,{\rm Cl}(X)- {\rm rk}\, {\Pic}(X)$ called the \emph{defect} of $X$.
+It can also be defined as the non-negative integer $d$ such that the vector space of linear forms that vanish on the $s$ nodes of $X$ has dimension $5+ d - s\ge 0$ (see \cite[Thm.~4.2]{Wer87}).
 We have $s\ge d$, see \cite[Sec.~1]{FW89}.
 It turns out that if $X$ admits a projective (hence algebraic) small resolution then it must have defect $d \ge 1$.
-Moreover, using the classification results in \cite[Sec.~3]{FW89} and \cite[Ch.~VIII, Theorem 8.1 and Lemma 8.2]{Wer87} one can immediately deduce the following: \begin{theorem} If a nodal cubic threefold $X$ in $\PP^4$ admits a projective small resolution, then the pair $(d, s)$ takes the values $(1, 4), (1, 6), (2, 6), (2, 7), (3, 8), (4, 9), (5, 10)$.
-Furthermore, for every pair $(d, s)$ from this list there exists a nodal cubic threefold $X$ in $\PP^4$ with precisely $s$ nodes and with defect $d$ that admits a projective small resolution. \end{theorem} We are now ready to prove our main result. \begin{proof}[Proof of Theorem \ref{mthm}] Let $X$ be a cubic threefold in $\PP^4$ with $s$ nodes and defect $d$, admitting an algebraic small resolution, see Theorem \ref{thm:FW}.
-Then all small resolutions of $X$ are algebraic (see Theorem \ref {thm:proj-res}) and they are uniformly rational by Theorem \ref {thm:unif-rat}.
-Let $x\in X$ be a general point and let $Y$ be the blow--up of $X$ at $x$.
-By Theorem \ref {thm:blow}, all small resolutions of $Y$ are also algebraic and uniformly rational.
+Moreover, using the classification results in \cite[Sec.~3]{FW89} and \cite[Ch.~VIII, Thm.~8.1 and Lem.~8.2]{Wer87} one can immediately deduce the following: \begin{theorem} If a nodal cubic threefold $X$ in $\PP^4$ admits a projective small resolution, then the pair $(d, s)$ takes one of the values $(1, 4), (1, 6), (2, 6), (2, 7), (3, 8), (4, 9), (5, 10)$.
+Furthermore, for every pair $(d, s)$ from this list there exists a nodal cubic threefold $X$ in $\PP^4$ with precisely $s$ nodes and with defect $d$ that admits a projective small resolution. \end{theorem} \begin{remark} These results are established in the cited papers in the case where $\kk=\CC$ is the complex number field.
+It is easily seen that they still hold over any algebraically closed field $\kk$ of characteristic zero.
+Indeed, the equation of the corresponding cubic threefold $X$ in the list above can be recovered starting from the equation of the \emph{associated curve} $S$ on $\PP^1\times\PP^1$ of type $(3, 3)$, see \cite{FW89}.
+We describe this recovering process below.
+We also show that $X$ is defined over $\bar\QQ$ provided $S$ is.
+Let us show first that one can choose $S$ that is defined over $\bar\QQ$.